 - Should boarding become necessary, the OccuPaws puppy must be housed in an approved kennel. **Intact females will be kenneled at an OccuPaws approved facility for the duration of every heat cycle.

-- Puppy raiser must live within 90 minutes of Madison, Milwaukee, or Janesville to be able to attend OccuPaws puppy raiser classes in Madison, Milwaukee or Janesville.
+- Puppy raiser must live within 90 minutes of Madison, Oshkosh, or Janesville to be able to attend OccuPaws puppy raiser classes in Madison, Oshkosh or Janesville.